matsengrp/gcreplay/docs/index.md

-# Analysis Results
+# GC Replay Analysis & Results

-Welcome to the analysis results site.
-This site contains:
+Here we present some useful reference materials for the analysis of the GC Replay data.
+The goal of this website is to provide a comprehensive overview of the analysis performed on the GC Replay data, including visualizations and summaries of key findings.

+So far, it includes:

+- A summary of the analysis performed, and how to reproduce it
-- Jupyter notebooks with different analysis variations
+- Jupyter notebooks with different analysis
 - Interactive figures generated from the analysis
+- Links and descriptions of key files that can be accessed via the repository

 ## Getting Started

-Use the navigation tabs above to explore the analysis notebooks and interactive figures.
+Use the navigation tabs to explore the analysis notebooks, interactive figures, and key files.